2.3 billion people without toilets

-There are still 2.3 billion people worldwide who do not have access to safe and clean toilets, ie one third (!) of the world’s population.
-(Source: World Health Organization)
+There are still 2.3 billion people worldwide who do not have access to safe and clean toilets, one third (!) of the world’s population.
+(Source: World Health Organisation)

-Of these people, 892 million defecate in public, for example in gutters, in the bushes, or in open water.
-That is even more than the 771 million who have no access to water.
+Of these people, 892 million defecate in public, for example in street gutters, in the bushes, or in open water.
+That is even more than the 771 million who do not have access to water.

 Not infrequently, children play between the stools and diseases can spread very quickly.
 These diseases mainly affect smaller children.

 Our water projects are in fact almost all WASH projects.
 WASH is Water, Sanitation and Hygiene.
 So we not only install water supplies, but also provide toilets and provide information about hygiene.